Dr. Siobahn Day Grady

 About Me

 Dr. Siobahn Grady’s remarkable journey began as the first woman to earn a Ph.D. in Computer Science from North Carolina Agricultural and Technical State University in 2018.
-Currently, she serves as an Assistant Professor and Program Director of Information Science/Systems at the School of Library and Information Sciences at North Carolina Central University.
-Notably, she heads the Laboratory for Artificial Intelligence and Equity Research (LAIER), co-directs the Center for Data Equity (CODE), and holds the title of an Office e-Learning faculty fellow at the same institution.
+She is currently the director of the Institute for Artificial Intelligence and Equity Research (IAIER) at North Carolina Central University, where she leads groundbreaking initiatives to foster innovation and inclusivity in artificial intelligence.
+Additionally, Dr. Grady is an assistant professor and program director of Information Science/Systems in the School of Library and Information Sciences at NCCU, heads the Laboratory for Artificial Intelligence and Equity Research (LAIER), and is an Office of e-Learning faculty fellow.

 With a dedication that transcends the classroom and a vision that seeks an inclusive future, Dr. Grady continues to shape the trajectory of women and minorities in STEM.